Shiriny24/colossus/README.md

 Citing Colossus
 ---------------

-If you use Colossus for a publication, please cite Diemer & Kravtsov 2015 [[ApJ 799, 108](http://adsabs.harvard.edu/abs/2015ApJ...799..108D)].
+If you use Colossus for a publication, please cite Diemer & Kravtsov 2015 [[ApJ 799, 108](http://adsabs.harvard.edu/abs/2015ApJ...799..108D)] and/or the [[ASCL entry](http://adsabs.harvard.edu/abs/2015ascl.soft01016D)].
 Many Colossus routines are based on other papers that proposed, for example, density profile or concentration-mass models.
 If you use such routines, please cite the paper(s) mentioned in the function and/or module documentation.